QuantEcon/lecture-python-programming.myst/source/rst/pandas.md

 plt.tight_layout()
 ```

-**Footnotes**

-Wikipedia defines munging as cleaning data from one raw form into a structured, purged one.
+[^mung]: Wikipedia defines munging as cleaning data from one raw form into a structured, purged one.